FLIR Energy Depends on Thermal Camera

 NIR?
 SWIR?
 FLIR?

-Infrared cameras are your superman eyes because they make the invisible visible.
+Infrared devices or cameras are your superman eyes because they make the invisible visible.

-In this article, we are focusing on how FLIR energy works with a FLIR camera and the benefits of a Thermal Film partnership.
+In this article, we focus on how FLIR energy works with a Thermal device and how Thermal film compliments this device.

-Thermal imaging cameras or FLIR cameras provide the ability to view the FLIR energy in a scene.
-You are most familiar with this infrared energy in the form of heat.
+Thermal imaging devices or FLIR cameras provide the ability to view the FLIR heat energy in a scene.

-Your FLIR camera will distinguish people, animals, and vehicles from its surroundings by sensing the different temperatures (heat) and contrasting them from one another.
+Your thermal device will distinguish people, animals, and vehicles from its surroundings by sensing the different temperatures (heat) and contrasting them from one another.

-The white/black contrast paints the scene and shows you the energy emitted from the people, animals or vehicles.
+The white/black contrast shows you the heat energy emitted from the people, animals or vehicles.

 Therefore, you can watch the movement of people, animals or vehicles and locate them in reference to your location.